Linear network coding: Example

 Coding and recoding process in linear network coding.
 Each packet is seen as a set of elements from a Galois field.
 Therefore, multiplying and adding two packets means multiplying each of its symbols by a coding coefficient chosen from the Galois field and then adding the two packets together, symbol-wise.

 In the figure, we can see an example of two packets linearly combined into a new coded packet.
 In the example, we have two packets, namely packet $f$ and packet $e$.
 The generation size of our example is two.
 We know this because each packet has two coding coefficients ($C_{ij}$) appended.
 The appended coefficients can take any value from the Galois field.
 However, an original, uncoded data packet would have appended the coding coefficients $[0,1]$ or $[1,0]$, which means that they are constructed by a linear combination of zero times one of the packets plus one time the other packet.
 Any coded packet would have appended other coefficients.
 In our example, packet $f$ for instance has appended the coefficients $[C_{11},C_{12}]$.
-Since network coding can be applied at any layter of the communication protocol, these packets can have a header from the other layers, which is ignored in the network coding operations.
+Since network coding can be applied at any layer of the communication protocol, these packets can have a header from the other layers, which is ignored in the network coding operations.

 Now, lets assume that the network node wants to produce a new coded packet combining packet $f$ and packet $e$.
 In RLNC, it will randomly choose two coding coefficients, $d_1$ and $d_2$ in the example.
 The node will multiply each symbol of packet $f$ by $d_1$, and each symbol of packet $e$ by $d_2$.
 Then, it will add the results symbol-wise to produce the new coded data.
 It will perform the same operations of multiplication and addition to the coding coefficients of the coded packets.